Anita A. Wager

 Associate Dean for Undergraduate Academic Affairs, Office of the Dean

-I earned a B.S. in business and finance from University of Delaware and an M.B.A. from Columbia University.
-After working for several years as an investment banker and securities analyst I earned my M.A.T. from Johns Hopkins and taught 5th grade for five years in an ethnically, linguistically, and economically diverse school in the Columbia, MD.
+I earned a B.S. in business and finance from University of Delaware and a M.B.A. from Columbia University.
+After working for fifteen years as an investment banker and securities analyst I earned my M.A.T. from Johns Hopkins and taught 5th grade for five years in an ethnically, linguistically, and economically diverse school in the Columbia, MD.
 After receiving my PhD from University of Wisconsin-Madison I joined the faculty in the department of curriculum and instruction.
-Currently I teach courses for graduate and undergraduate students seeking elementary education degrees and direct the elementary education program.
+I joined the Peabody faculty in 2017 and teach courses for professional and undergraduate students seeking elementary education degrees.